hannesweisbach/hwvar/README.md

 We provide a set of benchmarks kernels intended to test a variety of instruction mixes, data access patterns, and instruction-per-byte-ratios.

+### FWQ

+From the FTQ/FWQ benchmark from the Sequioa benchmark suite.
+Currently only the integer increment "work" is available.

 ### DGEMM

 Dense matrix multiplication benchmark from the HPCC benchmark suite.
 This